-The Refresh Details tab, which will be available when you edit a previously created connection, allows you to specify how often the data source will refresh its list of tables from the database server connection.
+The Refresh tab on the Schedule Connection dialog allows you to specify how often the data source will refresh its list of tables from the database server connection.
+To access the tab, right-click the connection, and choose Schedule Load...